jklopf/tensorbayes/README.md

 - `TensorBayes_v5.py`

 #### About `TensorBayes_v3.3.py` and `NumPyBayes_v3.py`:
 Those versions no longer compute whole dataset matrix multiplication that were needed when sampling the mean (`Emu`) and re-updating the residuals (`epsilon`) after a dataset full pass.
 Therefore, the mean is no longer sampled and the residuals are updated only during a full pass.
-This decreases the runtimes of `NumPyBayes_v3.py` and `TensorBayes_v3.3.py` of ~ 2s and ~ 4s, respectively, compared to the previous versions.
+This decreases the runtimes of `NumPyBayes_v3.py` and `TensorBayes_v3.3.py` by ~ 2s and ~ 4s, respectively, compared to the previous versions.

 #### About `TensorBayes_v4.1.py`: